Cora Du Bois: Personal life

 Du Bois met Jeanne Taylor, another OSS employee, in Ceylon.
 There she began a lesbian relationship with her.
 They lived together as a couple and in the mid-1950s they visited Paul and Julia Child in Paris.
-Du Bois' obituary in The New York Times called Taylor "her longtime companion."
+Du Bois's obituary in The New York Times called Taylor "her longtime companion".
 Du Bois and Taylor, according to her Harvard Library biography, "enjoyed an active social life" together.

 Death

 Cora Du Bois, aged 87, died from pneumonia and heart failure on April 11, 1991, in Brookline, Massachusetts.